kierajcullen/burger/README.md

 # Burger

-This application utilized databases, Node.js and creates a burger database for users to modify.
+This application utilized databases, Node.js and creates a burger database for users to modify, in a full stack enviornment.

 # Live Demo